- Be an Indonesian citizen and be residing in and applying for the scholarship from Indonesia.

 - Be applying for courses that fall within the areas of development priority (see “Priority Academic Area of Study” below).

-- Have a Grade Point Average (GPA) of at least 2.9
+- Have a Grade Point Average (GPA) of at least 2.9.
+For applicants from GFAs and people with disabilities, have a GPA equal to or higher than 2.75.

 - Provide contact details of test centre for verification of TOEFL test results.